-What's even better, is that you can combine different fruit and create unique flavor and color combinations.
-Just like this banana and cranberry muffins, the sweet taste of the banana mix so well with tangy flavour of the cranberries.
+What's even better, is that you can combine fresh fruit and create unique flavor and color combinations.
+Just like this banana and cranberry muffins, the sweet taste of the banana mix so well with the tangy flavour of the cranberries.

-Just try to use the most ripe bananas you have, these are really sweet so you can cut down on the sugar or honey used.
+Just try to use the ripest bananas you have, these are really sweet so you can cut down on the sugar or honey used.

-- 1/3 cup / 75 ml oil
+- ⅓ cup / 75 ml oil

-- 1/2 cup / 125 ml / 170g / 6 oz honey
+- ½ cup / 125 ml / 170g / 6 oz honey

 - 2 eggs at room temperature